A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Results

 \subsection{Mass distribution and profiles}

 Fig.~\ref{fig:mass_whole} presents the normalised surface mass density or convergence of the mass model.
 Each cluster-scale mass component is highlighted by dashed contours.
 Thanks to our highly detailed mass modelling, we can disentangle each mass component.
 Similarly to B24, we observe a discrepancy between the intra-cluster gas and DM.
 The gas distribution presents a smaller ellipticity and an asymmetry toward the NE halo.
-It highlights the importance of considering the gas, even in the case of slowly perturbed clusters.
+It highlights the importance of considering the gas, even in slowly perturbed clusters.
 Regarding the BCG \& ICL baryons, their contribution is negligible compared to the gas and DM, except in the vicinity of the BCG.
 However, within a few ${\rm kpc}$ of the cluster centre, the ellipticity of the BCG \& ICL highest surface mass density contour closely matches that of the DM.
 Moving inward, the two innermost contours of the BCG \& ICL show progressively lower ellipticities, indicating a systematic deviation from the DM ellipticity toward the BCG one.

-Overall, the mass distribution is globally similar to B24 and other lensing studies on AS1063 \citep{Bergamini2019,Granata2022,Limousin2022}, where the mass distribution is mostly unimodal with an asymmetry toward the NE halo.
+Overall, the mass distribution is similar to that of B24 and other lensing studies on AS1063 \citep{Caminha2016,Bergamini2019,Granata2022,Limousin2022}, which are mostly unimodal with an asymmetry toward the NE halo.
 As found in B24, it is likely the remnant of a small cluster/group of galaxies infalling in AS1063.
-Such an event induces a gas sloshing that was confirmed by a specific pattern in the gas properties.
+Such an event induces gas sloshing, as confirmed by a specific pattern in the gas properties.